karanja-dave/my_portfolio/README.md

 ## 📸 Features
 - Responsive design
 - Portfolio cards (projects, skills, and experience)
-- Beginner-friendly code structure
+- Contact Forms

 ---

 ## 🙌 Acknowledgements
-Special thanks to **Teach2Give** for guiding me during my training and helping me build this portfolio from scratch.
+Special thanks to **Teach2Give** for the opportunity and resources provided,
+and to our trainer [**Brian Kemboi**](https://github.com/kemboi590) for his dedication, competency,
+and simplicity in his work, which made the learning experience impactful.